-- 4. Do not excavate more than 2 feet below a shield - 5.
-Do not excavate below a shield if the soil will not stand or if the shield is not rated for the full excavation depth - 6.
-Access and egress must be provided in a safe area for employees exiting or entering shields - Do not allow employees to be in a shield when it is installed, removed, or lifted - 8.
+- 7. Do not allow employees to be in a shield when it is installed, removed, or lifted - 8.
 When sloping or benching in combination with shields, make sure the slope starts at least 18 inches below the top of the shield to prevent material from rolling off the slope and into the shield area.